ranjanabhi07/JAVA/README.md

 12) ADV Patterns  🦖 :- it is same as :- 2) patterns 🦖 with  some changes

-13) Arrays 🦖 :- it contains some questions and its solutions in ppt file.
+13) Arrays 🦖 :- it contains some questions and its solutions in ppt file. ( kadans algorithm )